thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [rxi](https://github.com/rxi): makes really useful and varied libraries, mostly in C and Lua. developer of lite, json.lua, microui, fe and many, many others.
 I am aware that this is a user, not a code repository.

 - [stb](https://github.com/nothings/stb): *the* header-only library repository. contains libraries that range from decoding/encoding images and OGG Vorbis audio files to voxel geometry rendering, all in the public domain.

+<h2 id="vids">interesting videos</h2>

+these are either video essays, experiments or playlists of videos

+- [one hit wonders (and their other songs)](https://youtu.be/bLjLnQl2GHg): a listing of some [one-hit wonders](https://en.wikipedia.org/wiki/One-hit_wonder), with a second song they recorded that's comparatively unknown.

 <h2 id="gamedev">game development</h2>